 Bespoken partnered with Opearlo to work on their popular quiz skill Guess My Name.
-Opearlo, a Y-Combinator-backed company, makes some of the most popular gaming and productivity skills for Alexa, such as Find My Phone and Animal Rescue (winner of the Alexa Skills Challenge for Kids).
+Opearlo, a Y-Combinator-backed company, makes some of the most popular gaming and productivity skills for Alexa, such as Find My Phone and Animal Rescue (winner of the Alexa Skills Challenge for Kids.
 Opearlo and Bespoken have collaborated for some time and saw this as a great opportunity to showcase the benefits of Usability Performance Testing to help make a great skill even better.

 Guess My Name – A Fun, Simple Skill With Complex Speech Recognition Issues

-Guess My Name is an entertaining quiz skill in which the user is given clues as to the identity of a person or thing, and their job is guess who it is.
+Guess My Name is an entertaining quiz skill in which the user is given clues as to the identity of a person or thing, and their job is to guess who it is.
 It’s fun and engaging gameplay has made it extremely popular with users.
 But with hundreds of possible answers to guess, the speech recognition (ASR) and natural language understanding (NLU) for the skill can be challenging – for Alexa, handling complex, custom slot values is a struggle.

 These challenges are reflected in the reviews of the Guess My Name skill – here are some examples of recent reviews:

-Oscar Merry, co-founder and CTO of Opearlo, and Alexa Champion, said this on the challenge of tuning an interaction model for Alexa:
+Oscar Merry, co-founder, and CTO of Opearlo, and Alexa Champion said this on the challenge of tuning an interaction model for Alexa:

 There are very few tools available for handling this.
 What we are typically left with when we make adjustments to our interaction model is submitting a new version of the skill, and then closely monitoring the reviews for issues reported by users.
 It’s a user-unfriendly and unreliable way to diagnose speech recognition problems.